General Science, Physics

 Beginning physicists, especially those without a Ph.D., often do routine work under the close supervision of more senior scientists.
 After some experience, they are assigned more complex tasks and given more independence.
 Physicists who develop new products or processes sometimes form their own companies or join new firms to exploit their own ideas.

-Physicists with an ordinary bachelor's degree in physics have available a wide range of less specialist jobs in engineering, technical and computer related applications.
+Physicists with a bachelor's degree in physics have available a wide range of less specialist jobs in engineering, technical and computer related applications.
+Their problem-solving skills and science background may also be useful in a host of other careers not directly related to physics, such as: medical technicians, meteorologists, financial analyists, and science journalism.

 Also, those with degrees in physics will find their skills transferable to many other occupations.
 A substantial number of B.Sc. graduates take a post-graduate course.
 Many Departments of Education offer a one year postgraduate course to train as a high school physics teacher and most universities offer a graduate diploma of sciences (Dip.Sc.) and/or a master of science (M.Sc.) in a variety of areas of physics.